-Companies report a return of £245 for every £1 spent on automation.
+Companies report a £245 return for every £1 spent on automation.
 A good provider will be able to help or administrate this for you.

 Ensuring you have the proper support and backup is vital but easily overlooked.

 Firstly, ensure you can access and download your data.
-You do not want to be in a position where you cannot change provider because you cannot access your data.
+You do not want to be in a position where you cannot change providers because you cannot access your data.